-A leaky garbage disposal is not only a hassle, it’s also a mess and can also result in other problems if left unfixed.
-If you’re inexperienced in home improvement work, diagnosing the source of the leak may seem like quite a challenge.
+A leaky garbage disposal is not only a hassle, but it’s also a mess and can result in other problems if left unfixed.
+If you’re inexperienced at home improvement work, diagnosing the source of the leak may seem like quite a challenge.
 Make your life easier with the help of the information below.
 Once you start eliminating each possible option on your checklist, you should be able to identify the problem quite quickly.

 When looking for leaks, the first place you want to start is where the sink and the garbage disposal are connected.
 This is a common place for a leak to occur.
-Another place you want to look is at the connection on the drain hose.
+Another place you want to look at is the connection on the drain hose.
 However, you’ll have to turn on your dishwasher to detect this leak.

 If you don’t locate the leak in either of those two areas, you’ll then want to look at the location where the drain line and garbage disposal meet in addition to underneath the garbage disposal system.
 Once you’ve found the general area of the leak, you’ll then need to figure out what is causing it.

-Remove any preexisting putty and reseal the area.
+- Remove any preexisting putty and reseal the area.
 You can also use a flange.
 A flange will tighten and compress the seal with screws.

 If you are inexperienced with home improvement projects, you may want to call a professional.
 You might need to remove some of the pipes near the unit and reconnect them when the job is completed.

 Typically, garbage disposals usually last anywhere from 5 to 10 years.
-Well manufactured units may even last longer than that.
+Well-manufactured units may even last longer than that.
 If you’re really looking to save some money, you can always disconnect your unit, dissect it, seal the crack and reattach it.
 However, this is just a temporary fix.
 If you have the money, it’s best just to invest in a new unit.

 While you’re inspecting your drain lines, also look to see if you see wear and tear.
 Over the years, drain lines can sprout leaks and cracks that can lose water.
 If you notice that your lines look pretty worn, you may want to have them replaced.
 Again, if you are inexperienced with home improvement projects, it’s best to call a professional to tackle the job.